 Strolling through the Heartlands' colonial towns is like stepping onto the set of a period drama, though here the history is living and the communities are thriving.
 Colonial-era gems include Ross, one of Australia’s finest 19th century villages, and Oatlands, which has the nation’s largest collection of sandstone Georgian buildings - 87 alone in the long main street.
 The entire town of Evandale is National Trust-classified, with plenty to discover behind its handsome facades.

 The Heartlands is one of the world's great trout fisheries, with arguably the purest strain of wild brown trout on Earth thriving in its rivers and scores of lakes in the Central Highlands.
-These trout are wild and wily, so seek out a fishing guide with experienced outfits such as Trout Territory, Driftwater and Rainbow Lodge.
+These trout are wild and wily, so seek out a fishing guide with experienced outfits.

 This region is the true historical heart of Tasmanian agriculture.
 The Tasmanian Wool Centre in Ross traces the history of the wool industry across the Midlands, and this heritage comes alive during a stay at the 200-year-old Clayfield Homestead, on a working farm at Bishopsbourne.
 The Highlands Power Trail traces the history of Tasmania's hydroelectric scheme, including the state's original hydro power station at Waddamana.

 Where coaching inns were once the watering holes of choice through the Heartlands, whisky distilleries are today just as prevalent.
-Stop by the charming roadside stall at Shene Distillery and stay for tastings and a tour of the convict-built estate, or step into the grandeur of the transformed coaching inn at Old Kempton Distillery.
+Visit a working whisky village in a restored historical estate at Lark Distillerty at Pontville.
+Or step into the grandeur of a transformed coaching inn at Old Kempton Distillery.
 Other malt marvels can be found at Adams Distillery in Perth, Launceston Distillery near Evandale and Belgrove Distillery in Kempton.